Atripla Lawsuit | 2025 Latest Updates

 In addition to Atripla, other HIV Medications that contain tenofovir include:

-No. Despite the risk of serious side effects from Atripla and tenofovir, no recall has been issued for it or any other HIV medication in its class.
-However, in Oct.
-2018, the U.S. Department of Health and Human Services (DHHS) downgraded Atripla [1] from a “recommended” regimen to an “alternative” regimen for people just beginning antiretroviral therapy (ART).
+No recall has been issued for Atripla or any other HIV medication containing tenofovir disoproxil fumarate (TDF), despite the reported risks of serious side effects.
+However, in October 2018, the U.S. Department of Health and Human Services (DHHS) downgraded Atripla from a “recommended” regimen to an “alternative” regimen for people just beginning antiretroviral therapy (ART) [3].

 Chronic Kidney Disease Symptoms